Polprzewodnikowy/N64FlashcartMenu/README.md

 ## Getting started

 ### 64drive
-Download the `N64FlashcartMenu.n64` ROM from the latest action run assets.
+Ensure the cart is has the latest [firmware](https://64drive.retroactive.be/support.php) installed.
-Add it to the root folder on your SD card and run it from default 64drive menu like any other ROM file.
-In the future this menu will replace `menu.bin` file.
+Download the latest `menu.bin` file from the releases page then put it in the root directory of your SD card.

 ### SC64
-Ensure the cart is running the latest [firmware](https://github.com/Polprzewodnikowy/SummerCart64/releases/latest).
+Ensure the cart is has the latest [firmware](https://github.com/Polprzewodnikowy/SummerCart64/releases/latest) installed.
-Download the `sc64menu.n64` ROM from the latest action run assets.
-Add it to the root folder on your SD card.
+Download the latest `sc64menu.n64` file from the releases page then put it in the root directory of your SD card.

 ### ED64 & ED64P
 Currently not supported, but there is an aim to do so.